leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 43. They use sine and cosine functions, see [page 6 of the original paper](https://arxiv.org/pdf/1706.03762.pdf "sin").
 They needed something periodic so that the model could extend to different interval lengths.
 44. See [page 8 of the paper, n layers](https://arxiv.org/pdf/2005.14165.pdf "gpt").
 I'm unsure if this is encoder plus decoder layers, in which case it'd be half of 96, or just the encoder layers.
 45. Technically there's another linear layer neural network and softmax layer [after the decoding layers](http://jalammar.github.io/illustrated-transformer/ "linear"), but have left out for simplicity.
+46. Coincidentally the same as the number of repeat layers above, but doesn't have to be.
+Page 8 of the paper as well.
+47. The post also links to a statistical analysis tool, GLTR, that would be doing something similar to the Zipf's law analysis mentioned earlier.
-46. To be fair, it definitely looks the part.
+48. To be fair, it definitely looks the part.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*